The Needles Batteries: New Battery

 There were subsidence problems and concerns that the concussion from firing the guns was causing the cliffs to crumble.
 This was solved by building the New Battery higher up the cliff, at a height of 120 metres above sea level.
 The New Battery was completed in 1895.
 Three 9.2-inch Mk IX breech-loading guns were installed at the New Battery: two in 1900 and a third in 1903.
 A crew of 11 was required to fire one of these guns.
 Each shell weighed 380 lb.
 The New Battery guns remained in place until 1954, when they were scrapped.

 The Old and New Batteries were manned during the World Wars.
 German U-boats sank two ships off The Needles during World War I. This facility was also the site of early trials of anti-aircraft guns.
 In World War II, anti-aircraft guns defended the Isle of Wight against air attacks but repeated German air attacks necessitated improvements in the fortifications at the site.
 Troops trained for the D-Day landing on the neighbouring cliffs.
 After the war, the Ministry of Defence deactivated the batteries.

-In the 1950s, the battery was used for testing the Blue Streak missile, as well as the Black Knight and Black Arrow satellite launch vehicles.
+In the 1950s, test stands near the battery were used for testing the Blue Streak missile, as well as the Black Knight and Black Arrow satellite launch vehicles.
 Like the Old Battery, the New Battery has also been listed at Grade II.
 The surviving parts of the rocket testing facilities are a scheduled monument.